 As for the belief that God actually and really completed (in the real world outside the poetic narrative of Gen. 1) his work 6,000 to 10,000 years ago in literal twenty-four hour, six days (but made things look old for some strange, deceptive reason), consider these established facts: The evidence is overwhelming that the universe is about 13.7 or 13.8 billion years old, and the earth is about 4.5 billion years old, facts which can be tested and confirmed several ways.
 Paleontology and fossils say that dinosaurs and other living organisms lived tens and hundreds of millions and even over a billion years ago.
 Paleontology and genetics tell us that humans like us appeared about 100,000 to 150,000 years ago.

-If certain Christians keep promoting silliness about a young earth, they will make Gen. 1 appear discredited—by their scientific interpretation—and scare off honest and intelligent seekers from the eternal theological truths of Scripture, like God the Creator, salvation and the kingdom of God.
+If certain Christians keep promoting silliness about a young earth, they will make Gen. 1 appear discredited—by their scientific interpretation—and scare off honest and intelligent seekers from the eternal theological truths of Scripture, like God the Creator, humankind made in his image, salvation and the kingdom of God.

 Can’t the six days be worked out to be six ages of millions or even billions of years?
 After all, Psalm 90:4 says, “A thousand years in your sight are like a day just gone by.”